 Nepal is an amazing country that offers a great mix of Himalayan views, ancient temples, charming village life, and jungle wildlife.
 However, the weather in Nepal makes it quite difficult to decide what to wear on your Nepal trip.
 The climate is extremely diverse, depending on the season and Nepal is a country where you can experience everything from snowstorms to immense heat.
 If you bring too many things, that might slow you down when trekking.
-But you also might forget some essentials that will turn your trip into a nightmare.
 Proper packing is the first step to making a trip memorable and that’s what this article will give you an idea of what all you need to add to your Nepal packing list.

 If you’re visiting in the spring (March-May), you’ll be fine with a simple t-shirt during the day but the nights can be a bit chilly.
 The summer is on from June to August and during this time, the weather is either hot and humid or rainy.
 If you’re planning to visit Nepal during the monsoon season, you should definitely add an umbrella and a raincoat to your Nepal packing list.

 Autumn (September-November) is probably the best time to visit Nepal.
 The weather is pleasant, there’s no fog in the mountains and this is the peak season for trekking.
-It is also a great time for Everest guided tour to Base Camp, one of the most popular tours in Nepal.
+It is also a great time for visiting the Everest Base Camp, one of the most popular tours in Nepal.
 Finally, the winter starts in December and ends in March.
 During this time of the year, the weather gets cooler but not cold, at least in the big cities.
 However, if you’re visiting places at a higher altitude, you’ll need proper winter clothes.